Shopify vs Squarespace

 • Multi-currency selling is possible, bringing in customers from more countries.

-• Shopify’s POS options aren’t as limited as Squarespace and can also be used around the world.
+• Shopify’s POS options aren’t as limited as Squarespace and can be used worldwide.

 • Various drop-shipping options are available.